-In assessing ramifications of this replacement, Dr. Salter asks: What are the genetic repercussions of displacing 10,000 natives through the introduction of 10,000 immigrants?
+In assessing the ramifications of this replacement, Dr. Salter asks: What are the genetic repercussions of displacing 10,000 natives through the introduction of 10,000 immigrants?
 To measure this, Dr. Salter uses ‘child equivalents’ to express the loss in genetic interests.
 These ‘child equivalents’ don’t represent actual children.
-Rather, Dr. Salter’s ‘child equivalents’ equal the total loss in genetic interests caused by the arrival of a certain number/type of migrants.
+Rather, Dr. Salter’s ‘child equivalents’ equal the total loss in genetic interests caused by the arrival of a certain number and type of migrants.

 As an example, Dr. Salter establishes English people as the native population, and tests the genetic consequences that 10 000 Danes immigrating to England would have.
 The Danes and English are genetically similar populations, but the immigration of 10 000 Danes into England, would induce the genetic loss of 167 English children.

 These costs are far exacerbated when considering an English population alongside a genetically disparate population.
 For instance, the immigration of 10 000 Bantus would inflict a remarkable genetic loss of 10 854 English ‘child equivalents’.
 As demonstrated, the degree of a population’s genetic transformation hinges on the distance between the native population and the newcomer’s genetics.

 More generally, Dr. Salter’s analysis demonstrates precisely why in group preferences emerge across racial grounds, for ultimately, ethnocentrism–at the individual and group level–is an expression of genetic interests.
-As adaptive behaviour “maintains or increases the frequency of one’s distinctive genes in the population,” it is therefore adaptive to cooperate, have affection for, and protect group members when common genetic interests are present.
+As adaptive behaviour “maintains or increases the frequency of one’s distinctive genes in the population,” it is therefore adaptive to cooperate, have affection for, and protect in-group members when common interests are threatened.
 Because these behaviours are strengthening each party to a relationship and producing conditions of life that are better calibrated towards an identity, solidarity, survival, additional resources and the eventual replication of shared genetics, they are adaptive.

 Additionally, when competition emerges between groups ethnocentrism prevails as the most survival-oriented strategy, hence making this practice unsurprisingly common.

 Dr. Salter adds the genetic harm done by post-1965 immigration to America, has “decreased white genetic interests more than all American war losses combined.”